 Lucky enough to be getting a company car but don’t know what a P11D value is?
 Our article explains all

-‘P11D’ and the associated ‘P11D values’ mean very little to most people when you see this odd little title written down.
+‘P11D’ and the associated ‘P11D values’ mean very little to the average person on the street when he or she sees this odd little title written down.
 If you’re a company car user, however, you will probably have heard the terms being tossed about a fair bit.
 If you’re at all unsure about what a P11D or P11D value are, fear not because Auto Express is here to explain all.

 The P11D is, rather boringly, a form.
 Its purpose is to prevent employers and employees from circumventing the UK tax system via benefits in kind - like company cars.
 Any employer which provides expenses or benefits to employees is required to fill out a P11D (one per employee).
 The form provides HMRC with the details of any benefits so that the tax and national insurance owed can be calculated.